Ready to see Nutshell in action?

 Consider the depth of each page on your site.
 Your homepage is at the surface level, and the product and “about us” pages are deeper.
 Because of this, the content and layout of these pages should match the corresponding level in the marketing funnel.

 Starting from scratch?
-Check out Digital.com’s Best Web Hosting Providers of 2021
+Check out PCMag’s Best Web Hosting Services for 2025

 This is where your branding takes the front seat, as homepages are often the most visited page on any website.
-A good homepage is a showcase of your brand’s identity and its high-level offerings.
-The specifics get addressed on the web pages later on.
+A good homepage showcases your brand’s identity and high-level offerings.
+The specifics are addressed on the web pages later on.

 Pro tip: A good homepage needs to be very aesthetically pleasing.
-If this isn’t your strong suit, it might be worth it to find a professional designer, even if just for this page.
+If this isn’t your strong suit, finding a professional designer might be worth it, even if just for this page.

 Be sure to keep the verbose explanations on your homepage to a minimum.
 A “what we do” statement is acceptable, and even some copy to explain how your products work.
 However, it’s easy to get carried away, which is why the full explanations should exist in the right places, like specific pages about the company itself, the products, the partners, etc.

 Be sure to throw your icons in there to jazz up the content.
-Good iconography can even be used to break up your value statement, signify different products or services, and provide spacing and relief to your homepage’s overall design.
+Good iconography can help to break up your value statement, signify different products or services, and provide spacing and relief to your homepage’s overall design.

 A good homepage is also optimized for easy navigation.
 Visitors should be able to follow whichever path appeals to them most without being confused by tons of options and offers—save those for the lower (in the funnel) pages.

-A landing page is a tactical page that is created as part of a marketing campaign.
-A landing page’s URL will be featured as a CTA in a newsletter, advertisement, or other piece of content.
-When users click the URL, the click is tallied, and the campaign’s effectiveness can be measured.
+A landing page is a tactical page created as part of a marketing campaign.
+The landing page’s URL is then featured as a CTA in a newsletter, PPC ad, or other promotional content.
+When users click the URL, the click is tallied, and the campaign’s effectiveness is measured accordingly.

-Because of their strategic purpose, landing pages don’t have the same open-endedness that homepages do.
-As part of a marketing campaign, a landing page features one specific offer, and thus has only one CTA.
+Because of their strategic purpose, landing pages don’t have the same open-endedness as homepages.
+As part of a marketing campaign, a landing page features one specific offer and thus has only one CTA.

 A landing page’s sole purpose is to get visitors to convert by clicking its CTA.
 Paragraphs, company descriptions, and other content can distract from the goal.
-Keep your landing page’s content minimal and streamlined.
+Keeping your landing page design minimal and streamlined is the best approach.
 It’s all about that CTA.

-An all-star landing page is typically outlined something like this:
+An all-star landing page typically includes the following core elements:

 Bonus: Check out this handy guide to landing page builders.